chelahmy/harubi-blockchained-rdb/README.md

 # Harubi Blockchained Relational Database Framework
 A blockchained relational database (BRDB) is an immutable relational database.
+A BRDB framework applies blockchain methodology on any relational database to make it immutable.
 This Harubi BRDB framework is based on [Harubi](https://github.com/chelahmy/harubi) and [Harubi Front](https://github.com/chelahmy/harubi-front) frameworks.

+The BRDB methodology and framework were originally designed by Abdullah Daud who is also the designer of Harubi and Harubi Front.

 **This is A Work-In-Progress**